 It's no question that study guides are essential for passing the Project Management Professional (PMP)® Certification Exam.
-But, every aspiring PMP certificate holder has different schedules and learning styles, which means you need a PMP training program that offers a wide variety of materials to meet everyone’s needs.
+But, every aspiring PMP® credential holder has different schedules and learning styles, which means you need a PMP exam prep program that offers a wide variety of materials to meet everyone’s needs.

 Have you decided to take the Project Management Professional (PMP)® certification exam?
 If so, congratulations!
 This is the first step to moving up in the field of project management.
 But, before you can sign up to take the exam, you should first take a project management training course to help you adequately prepare.

 Are you preparing to take the Project Management Professional (PMP)® exam and become a Project Management Professional® credential holder?
 If so, you’ll feel more comfortable taking the exam when you know what to expect.

 There’s a lot you should know about the Project Management Professional (PMP)® certification exam prior to taking it.
 In particular, you should know that passing this exam could have a huge impact on your salary.
-It’s estimated that if you’re a certified Project Management Professional, you could make 23% on average than your peers.
+It’s estimated that if you’re a Project Management Professional® credential holder, you could make 23% on average than your peers.